zerkz/JiraJockey/README.md

  * add home page to list open PR's, and tickets assigned to you in the sprint

 * Jira
+ * shade tickets with 'is blocked by' attribute
  * set progress to orange if it is in the code review state
  * ctrl + up or down - move the currently selected items to the preceding or following box